ourcade/phaser3-typescript-parcel-template/readme.md

     ├── public
     ├── src
     │   ├── scenes
-    │   │   ├── HelloWorldScene.js
+    │   │   ├── HelloWorldScene.ts
     │   ├── index.html
-    │   ├── main.js
+    │   ├── main.ts
     ├── package.json
 ```

 The contents of this template is the basic [Phaser3 getting started example](http://phaser.io/tutorials/getting-started-phaser3/part5).

-This template assumes you will want to organize your code into multiple files and use modern JavaScript (or TypeScript).
+This template assumes you will want to organize your code into multiple files and use TypeScript.

-JavaScript files are intended for the `src` folder. `main.js` is the entry point referenced by `index.html`.
+TypeScript files are intended for the `src` folder. `main.ts` is the entry point referenced by `index.html`.

 Other than that there is no opinion on how you should structure your project.
-There is a `scenes` folder in `src` where the `HelloWorldScene.js` lives but you can do whatever you want.
+There is a `scenes` folder in `src` where the `HelloWorldScene.ts` lives but you can do whatever you want.

 ## Static Assets